randomprimate/randomprimate.github.io/_posts/2018-05-19-node-intro.md

 * **devDependencies**: `npm install <package_name> --save-dev`

 Now to install the dependencies for a new project just run `npm install`.

+## Final Thoughts

+With this info you should be better equipped to either build with Node.js or use some of the awesome tools which are available to you.
+Here are a few links to some projects I recommend looking into:
+- For web development try [Sails.js](https://sailsjs.com/)
+- Another popular framework is [Mean.js](http://mean.io/)
+- Hardware, robotics and IoT are available through [Johnny5](http://johnny-five.io/)
+- Web sockets for real time data is accessible through [Socket.io](https://socket.io/)

 ## Reference